antoniorama/feup-pfl-project-1/README.md

 ### End of Game

 [Explain the predicate `game_over/2` for checking the end of the game and determining the winner.]

+#### game_over/2:

+Predicate Definition:

+game_over(+State, -Winner)
++State: The current state of the game, including players' scores and pieces.
+-Winner: The outcome of the game, identifying the winner or a draw.
+Implementation Overview:
+The predicate game_over/2 is implemented with two distinct conditions for the game to be over:

+Victory by Score:

+The predicate first checks if either player has reached a score of 100 or more, which is a winning condition in this game.
+For the dark player, the check is performed with ScoreDark >= 100.
+If this condition is true, dark_player is unified with the Winner output variable.
+Similarly, for the light player, ScoreLight >= 100 must be true to unify light_player with the Winner.

+Inability to Play:

+If neither player has reached the winning score, the game checks if both players are unable to make a legal move.
+This is determined by the helper predicates cannot_play/2, which takes a player and the current state as arguments.
+If both cannot_play(dark_player, State) and cannot_play(light_player, State) succeed, it indicates that neither player can perform a valid move, signaling the end of the game.
+The get_winner/2 predicate is then called to determine the winner based on the current state.
+This could involve comparing scores or applying other tie-breaking rules.
+Handling Game Conclusion:
+The game_over/2 predicate does not directly modify the game state but rather inspects it to determine if end conditions are met.
+The definition implies the following logic for game termination:

+Victory Condition: A player is declared the winner if their score reaches or exceeds the predetermined threshold (e.g., 100 points).
+Draw Condition: The game ends in a draw if both players are unable to make a valid move.
+The actual winner in this scenario, or the logic to handle a draw, would depend on the implementation of get_winner/2.
+Summary:
+The game_over/2 predicate is critical for monitoring the end conditions of the game.
+By evaluating the players' scores and their ability to continue playing, it maintains the integrity of the game's conclusion.
+The modularity of this predicate, with reliance on cannot_play/2 and get_winner/2, also promotes a clean separation of concerns within the game's logic.

 ```prolog
 % game_over(+State, -Winner)
 % over by score